 At power generating stations, step-up transformers are used to convert power into high voltage and low current form.
 So there will be less power loss along the transmission line (as power loss = I^2R).
 At powerconsuming stations, again power is converted to low voltage and high current form for household use.

-Power station Step up transformer Step down transformer
+Step up Step down transformer transformer